yggilabs/games/docs/_posts/2018-03-06-inspired-inspiration.md

 ## When to Use These Rules

-If you often forget to give out inspiration
+If you often forget to give out inspiration.

-If you want to reward good roleplaying without
+If you have given up on inspiration.

-If you want give your players a mechanical reason to become more involved in the story
+If you want give your players a mechanical reason to become more involved in the story.

 ## Inspired Inspiration